 TO THE CUSTOMER SERVICE

 We will be happy to assist you with any questions or requests.
-Use the following links to call us, chat with us or send us an email.
+Use the following link to send us an email.

 For information on shipments, returns and our policies, please visit our dedicated pages.

 This page describes the procedures for managing the site in terms of the use of the personal data of the users that consult it.
 This is a notice that is also provided pursuant to art.
 13 of Legislative Decree no. 196/2003 - Personal Data Protection Code - to those interacting with Slowear SpA web services accessible remotely at the address: www.slowear.com

 The notice only refers to the site of Slowear SpA and not for other web sites that may be consulted by the user through links.
 Furthermore, this notice also draws from Recommendation no. 2/2001 of the European authorities for the protection of personal data, gathered in the Group established by article 29 of Directive No. 95/46/EC, adopted on 17 May 2001, to identify some minimum requirements for the collection of personal data online and, in particular, the manner, timing and nature of the information that data controllers must provide to users when the latter connect to web pages, regardless of the purpose of their connection.
 The Recommendation and a summary of its purposes can be found on other pages of this website.

 Following the consultation of this site, data relating to identified or identifiable persons may be processed.
 The Data Controller is Slowear SpA, based in Via Fornace, 15/17 in Mira (Venice).

 LOCATION OF DATA PROCESSING